Mopatop's Shop

-Mopatop's Shop is a children's television series that which premiered on CITV in the UK on 4 January 1999.
+Mopatop's Shop is a children's television series that premiered on CITV in the UK on 4 January 1999.
 260 ten-minute episodes were made and aired daily.
 It was a co-production between Jim Henson Television and Carlton Television.
-After it finished its run in 2005 it was repeated for several years afterwards until 2010.
+After it finished its run on 7 February 2003, it was repeated for several years afterwards until 2010.

 Production

 The show was produced and written by Jocelyn Stevenson, who started working with the Muppets as a lead writer on Fraggle Rock.
 Stevenson explained, "The aim of Mopatop's Shop is to teach young children to embrace language and communication skills in a form where they can expand the boundaries of their imagination.
 It promotes goodness and wellbeing."

 Plot

-The show features a large green dragon-like Muppet named Mopatop (performed by Mak Wilson (series 1 and 2) and William Todd-Jones (series 3 and 4) and his red and yellow platypus-like dog-duck hybrid assistant Puppyduck (performed by Victoria Willing).
-Together they run Mopatop's Shop, a shop where one can buy anything they could ever think or dream of.
-They interact with characters including the Mouse family, local deliveryman Lamont the sloth, neighbour Claudia Bird, a rabbit named Odd-Job Gerald.
+The show features Mopatop and his assistant, Puppyduck.
+They run Mopatop's Shop, a shop where one can buy anything they could ever think or dream of.
+They interact with characters including the Mouse family, local deliveryman Lamont the sloth, neighbour Claudia Bird and a rabbit named Odd-Job Gerald.